Go to War: Background

 The song was released as the first single off from The Stories We Tell Ourselves first released on June 23, 2017, alongside promotional single "Don't Stop" and lyric videos for both tracks.
 A full-fledged music video was recorded on June 1, at the Lacy St. Production Center in Los Angeles, and later released on June 26.
-The music video takes place in bar, and consists of alternating footage of the band performing, and bar verbally and physically fighting one another.
+The music video takes place in a bar, and consists of alternating footage of the band performing, and people in the bar verbally and physically fighting one another.
 In July, the song was also played for television commercials for the film War for the Planet of the Apes.
 The song was additionally used in a trailer for the video game Paladins.
 An alternate, acoustic recording song was released for streaming on the internet as well.

 Themes and composition

 Lyrically, the song's theme is related to the concept of trust.
-Frontman Jonny Hawkins explained, "Trust is the foundation of every relationship.
+Jonny Hawkins explained, "Trust is the foundation of every relationship.
 As trust erodes, our need for control grows.
 'Go To War' is about how we circle the problem, unknowingly spinning the web tighter.
 If you circle enough, it becomes a spiral.
 If you spiral enough, it becomes a war."